cmscure/javascript-sdk/README.md

 - Cached values are returned instantly while background fetches refresh data on cache misses, language changes, and socket events.
 - Image URLs are prefetched into the browser cache to minimize flicker on render.

+### Binding Helpers

+- `resolve(reference)` returns the current value for any CMS reference string.
+- `observe(reference, listener)` keeps your UI in sync; it immediately calls the listener with cached data and replays updates whenever the SDK receives new content (Initial sync, language changes, realtime events, or manual refreshes).

 ### Real-time Updates

 Provide `projectSecret` during `configure()` to opt into live updates.
 The SDK performs an AES-GCM handshake and listens for translation, color, image, and data store events.
 Each event triggers a narrow resync and emits `contentUpdated`; language switches also emit `languageChanged`.